 Saranac Lake, New York (Hidden Gem)

-Also about 300 miles from New York City, Saranac Lake has a charming downtown full of boutiques, cafes, art galleries, and museums.
-No matter what time of year you visit, there is plenty to do.
+Just 10 minutes from Lake Placid (listed above), Saranac Lake offers a small downtown with boutiques, cafes, art galleries, and museums.
+In the summer, there is plenty to do.
 Enjoy:

 Saratoga Springs, New York